 Regarding the KIR gene polymorphisms, we have showed their importance as stratification parameters for the individual risk of disease and its progression in order to select early-personalized biomarkers.
 Our study demonstrates that the most predictive conditions for the disease development or progression are when aKIRs are completely absent or there are only two of them.
 Instead, the iKIRs numbers did not show any relevance in this correlation.

-It is interesting to note that in the patient group we demonstrated that the KIR polymorphisms are prognostic biomarkers of specific pathology polarization in both genders.
+It is interesting to note in the patient group that we demonstrated that the KIR polymorphisms are prognostic biomarkers of specific pathology polarization in both genders.
 In fact, as shown in Supplement Figure 3, the Trx1/CD30 controls the redox immunological homeostasis of the TGFβ, IL6, IL10, IL2, IFNγ and IL4 cytokine pathway interactions, which are specific to each sex, and the loss of this control generates the pathological polarization of T cell subsets.
 KIR polymorphisms are valid classification parameters for the individual risk of losing the physiological redox immunological homeostasis between the Th1, Th2, Treg, Th9, Th17 cells that are all regulated by the Trx1/CD30.
 For this reason, they are suitable as early prognostic biomarkers of the individual risk of disease (healthy subjects) or of its progression (patients).

 In the male group, 3DL1 is the highest risk biomarker because it is correlated with a decrease in IL2 and an increase in IL4, which are prognostic for Th9 cell generation.
-Instead, 2DL5B is the highest non-risk male biomarker because it is positively correlated with both IL2 and IFN increases which are prognostic for immunological response homeostasis.
+Instead, 2DL5B is the highest non-risk male biomarker because it is positively correlated with both IL2 and IFN increases, which are prognostic for immunological response homeostasis.

-Moreover, in the male group the 2DS1 and 2DL5A and an increasing number of aKIRs are also non-risk biomarkers because they are associated with the TGFβ decrease.
-Likewise, in the female group 2DS4del is the highest risk biomarker during aging since it is correlated with the IL2 decrease.
+Moreover, in the male group, the 2DS1 and 2DL5A and an increasing number of aKIRs are also non-risk biomarkers because they are associated with the TGFβ decrease.
+Likewise, in the female group, 2DS4del is the highest risk biomarker during aging since it is correlated with the IL2 decrease.
 Furthermore, 2DL5B is also the highest non-risk biomarker in the female group because it is correlated with an IL2 increase.

-In addition the 2DS2/2DL2 pair is also a female non-risk biomarker.
+In addition, the 2DS2/2DL2 pair is also a female non-risk biomarker.
 It is correlated with TGFβ decrease.
-We showed that the 2DL2/2DS2 pair hinders tumor growth, while the 2DS2+/2DL2- or 2DS2-/2DL2 pairs lead to its development.
+We showed that the 2DL2/2DS2 pair hinders tumor growth, while the 2DS2+/2DL2- or 2DS2-/2DL2 pair leads to its development.
 In fact, the strong positive correlation between 2DL2 and 2DS2 is present in the healthy state.
 Moreover, it is still significant in the transition from the healthy to adenoma state, but it is no longer significant in the shift from the adenoma to tumor states.
-Furthermore, we clarify that this protection happens because the presence of the 2DL2+/2DS2+ pair is linked to a positive interaction between innate and adaptive response thanks to Trx1 and RTrx1 combined involvement that favors the immunological redox homeostasis.
+Furthermore, we clarify that this protection happens because the presence of the 2DL2+/2DS2+ pair is linked to a positive interaction between innate and adaptive response thanks to the Trx1 and RTrx1 combined involvement that favors the immunological redox homeostasis.

-The 2DL2+/2DS2+ pair protective function against diseases is a recurring question in this research area but to which, a response has not been given yet[21,30].
+The protective function of the 2DL2+/2DS2+ pair against diseases is a recurring question in this research area but to which a response has not been given yet[21,30].
 Furthermore, our results also clarify the importance of the balance of the Trx1/CD30 in the positive interaction between NK and T cell function and health protection during aging.

-An our important contribution for the improvement of immunotherapy in tumors is the discovery that the Trx1/CD30 is a useful tool as gender-specific target and biomarker of the NK cell activity.
+An important contribution for the improvement of immunotherapy in tumors is the discovery that Trx1/CD30 is a useful tool as a gender-specific target and biomarker of the NK cell activity.
 We found that the changes in the Trx1/RTrx1, sCD30 and Treg, Th1, Th9, Th17 cytokines are efficient biomarkers of the functionality/non-functionality of these cells.